 Illinois: Sonny Acres in West Chicago

-When you think of fall you may not think of camels, but at this adorable pumpkin patch 40 miles west of Wrigley Field, you can ride one.
-In addition to camels, you and the kids can also take a ride on a pony, a tractor-pulled hay wagon, and in a spinning tunnel called the Dizzy Zone.
+At Sonny Acres, just 40 miles west of Chicago’s Wrigley Field, the focus is all on farming.
+In addition to pumpkins and produce, the farm is full of animals you can feed for a quarter.
+Afterward, you can take a ride on a pony, a tractor-pulled hay wagon, and play in a spinning tunnel called the Dizzy Zone.
 For bigger kids (10 and up), there’s also a truly creepy Haunted Barn…and a less-scary Spook Shed for little ones.
-For more scary fun, check out this list of spookiest American towns.

 Indiana: Waterman’s Family Farm in Indianapolis

-Waterman’s has two locations—a large one in Indy and a smaller spot in Greenwood.
+Waterman’s Family Farm has two locations—a large one in Indy and a smaller spot in Greenwood.
 The big farm usually has a grab bag of crazy stuff lined up for its annual fall festival, including a pumpkin-eating “dinosaur,” camel rides, a straw mountain, an exotic-animal meet-and-greet (really!), and lots of live music.
-Ring-tailed lemurs and hot cider.
-What more could you possibly ask for?
+Prices haven’t been posted for this year as of this writing but hey, ring-tailed lemurs and hot cider are enough for us.